 This emphasis on sanctification became the hallmark of Wesley’s movement.
 He often said that the mission of Methodism was to “spread scriptural holiness throughout the land.”

-His was no extreme ascetic holiness, however, mortifying the heart as well as the flesh.
+His was no morbid, sackcloth-and-ashes holiness, however, mortifying the heart as well as the flesh.
 Rather, Wesley taught that True Christianity fulfilled all of a person’s deepest, truest desires, making the Christian a happier, more productive person.
-When pressed to define “the character of a Methodist,” he answered, in a 1742 tract of that title: “God is the joy of [the Methodist's] heart. … He is therefore happy in God, yea, always happy, as having in him ‘a well of water springing up into everlasting life’, and ‘overflowing his soul with peace and joy.”
+When pressed to define “the character of a Methodist,” he answered, in a 1742 tract of that title: “God is the joy of [the Methodist's] heart. … He is therefore happy in God, yea, always happy, as having in him ‘a well of water springing up into everlasting life’, and ‘overflowing his soul with peace and joy.’”